 EVIDENCE

-Evidence is any material (documents, trace evidence, firearms, ammunition etc) presented in the court to prove or disprove any matter in question.
+Evidence is any material (documents, trace evidence, firearms, ammunition, etc) presented in the court to prove or disprove any matter in question.

 TYPE OF EVIDENCE: